naomishmish/NNaging/README.md

   ```json
   "metrics": ["accuracy", "top_k_acc"],
   ```
+We implemented four kinds of metrics: accuracy, top 5 accuracy, TPR and TNR

 ### Additional logging
 If you have additional information to be logged, in `_train_epoch()` of your trainer class, merge them with `log` as shown below before returning: